 How long it takes to recover from surgery?

 I send patients home within 2-3 days after keyhole surgery and 4-5 days after open surgery.
-Although keyhole operation looks quite trivial outside the intensity and extent of surgery is same as an open technique.
-I advise patients to take it easy for at least 4 weeks.
-All patients are given anticoagulation for at lest 2-3 weeks after the operation to prevent deep vein thrombosis.
-All sutures are inside so there is no need to go to GP’s surgery or come back to the hospital for removal.
-Dressings are removed 48 hours after the operation and patients are encouraged to have shower making sure that no rubbing of the wound occurs.
+Although keyhole operations look quite trivial from the outside, the intensity and extent of surgery is similar to an open technique.
+I advise patients to take it easy for at least four weeks.
+Doctors give all patients anticoagulation for at lest 2-3 weeks after the operation to prevent deep vein thrombosis.
+All sutures are inside so there is no need to go to a GP surgery or come back to the hospital for removal.
+Professionals can remove dressings 48 hours after the operation and encourage patients to have a shower, making sure that no rubbing of the wound occurs.
 A review assessment takes place after 4 weeks to make sure that everything is going well and to discuss the results of the laboratory examination of the kidney and tumour.

-How long does it take to do the operation (nephrectomy)?
+How long does it take to do a nephrectomy operation?

-This is another commonly asked question by the patients.
+This is a question patients commonly ask.
 I tell them that this can be highly variable – anything between 2-4 hours.
 The anaesthesia itself can take up to 30 minutes and positioning prior to the operation takes another 15-20 minutes.
 As modern anaesthesia is safe there is no need to hurry up the procedure as safety and correct surgical steps are the most important aspects of the operation.

-How many weeks of rest is needed before I can go back to work?
+How many weeks of rest do I need before I can go back to work?

-When the word ‘rest’ is mentioned, it is not same as the bed rest.
-You are expected to be active in your home surroundings- making a cup of tea, light dinner, fetching a newspaper from the corner shop, driving to your supermarket (less than 6-7 miles).
-Swimming and walking are good exercises to get adapted gradually.
+When doctors mention the word ‘rest’, this is not same as the bed rest.
+You are expected to be active in your home surroundings – making a cup of tea, light dinner, fetching a newspaper from the corner shop, driving to your supermarket (less than 6-7 miles).
+Swimming and walking are good exercises for adapting gradually.
 Make sure you stick to a healthy diet and drink a lot of fluids.